How to Take Care of School Shoes So They Last Longer

 Keep Them Clean

-Any further tips on taking care of kid’s school shoes?
+Any further tips on looking after your kid’s shoes that I’ve missed?
 Do pop them in the comments below!

 Found this post useful?
 Please consider buying me a virtual coffee to help support the site’s running costs.